rustyshakelford2/LavaFurnace/readme.txt

 (if set to true the furnace can not be damaged by explosions) (Protection in a 7 block radious from the center of the furnace)

+piston_protection=
+{this accepts either true or false values)
+(if set to true no furnace block can be pushed or pulled by a piston)

 layer_one_blocks=
 (this accepts defined valid block types for the top most layer of the furnace)